algolia/autocomplete/packages/website/docs/sending-algolia-insights-events.md

 This boilerplate assumes you want to insert the autocomplete into a DOM element with `autocomplete` as an [`id`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/id).
 You should change the [`container`](autocomplete-js/#container) to [match your markup](basic-options).
 Setting [`openOnFocus`](autocomplete-js/#openonfocus) to `true` ensures that the dropdown appears as soon as a user focuses the input.

-The autocomplete searches into an [Algolia index](https://www.algolia.com/doc/faq/basics/what-is-an-index/) of [e-commerce products](https://github.com/algolia/datasets/tree/master/ecommerce) using the [`getAlgoliaHits`](getAlgoliaHits) function.
+The autocomplete searches into an [Algolia index](https://www.algolia.com/doc/faq/basics/what-is-an-index/) of [e-commerce products](https://github.com/algolia/datasets/tree/master/ecommerce) using the [`getAlgoliaResults`](getAlgoliaResults) function.
 Refer to the example in the [Getting Started guide](getting-started) for more information.

 :::note